reef-defi/reef-docs/content/docs/developers/networks.md

 weight: 220
 toc: true
 ---

+## Reef mainnet
+The mainnet is not live yet.

 ## Reef testnet
 Reef testnet is a common playground for deploying and testing DeFi apps.
 It is